Bayselonarrend/OpenIntegrations/docs/en/md/Start/Backward-compatibility.md

 ### 1.26.0 -> 1.27.0

 **All**: The `CreatePoll` method of the VK library has been modified due to [API changes](https://vk.com/@vkappsdev-obnovlyaem-rabotu-metodov-api-wallpost-walledit-i-newsfeed).
 Ambiguous usage of "Thread" and "Topic" in forum methods of Telegram library has been corrected; Only "Topic" is now used

+### 1.28.0 -> 1.29.0

+**Ozon**: The Ozon Seller API library has been removed and its support is discontinued.
+If you are already using this library in your project, you need to preserve it separately before updating